TeaganLi/HouseExpo/README.md

   You will see a navigation (fully known) environment.
 Activate the terminal and you can save the traversed trajectory by pressing s.
   ![demo](http://www.ee.cuhk.edu.hk/~tgli/TingguangLi_files/simulator_demo.png)

-- Check and adjust your configuration file by running, and you will see a global map and a local observation
+- To train your model, you can check the observation and adjust your configuration file by running the following code.
+You will see a global map and a local observation.
   ```
   python pseudoslam/envs/robot_exploration_v0.py
   ```

 ## Training Models
 - One Gym-compatible environment of robot exploration has been implemented.
-To train a model using OpenAI baselines, first add our environment in Gym by registering in `/gym/envs/__init__.py`:
+To train a model using OpenAI baselines, first install OpenAI Gym and Baselines.
+Then add our environment in Gym by registering in `/gym/envs/__init__.py`:
   ```
   register(
       id='RobotExploration-v0',